katzueno/mautic-install-shell/readme.md

 ```

-## STEP 4: Launch your browser to proceed to browser installation
+## STEP 4: Launch your browser, and proceed to browser installation

 - Click "Run" to start running apache
 - Click "Preview" - "Preview Running Application" to launch cloud9 installation page